bldl/emplace-spidermonkey/README.md

 <details open>
   <summary><h2>Implementing the new proposal</h2></summary>

-  In this section, we will adapt our implementation to match the updated proposal specifications.
+  In this section, we will adapt our implementation to match the updated proposal specification.
 Fortunately, some of the logic from the previous implementation can be reused.
 Our goal here is to keep the code clean and efficient by making only the necessary adjustments.

   ### Step 1-4 - the logic remains the same